10 Best Gas Station Drinks for Athletes

-Ever wonder what the best gas station drinks are for athletes?
+Ever wonder what the best gas station drink options for athletes are?
 With so many choices available it can be hard to determine which beverage will help you meet your hydration needs.
-Let’s look at 7 gas station drink options that athletes can enjoy when on the road.
+Let’s look at 10 gas station drink options that athletes can enjoy when on the road.

 #1 Gas Station Drink for Athletes: Bottled Water

 It is not surprising that water is first on the list of best gas station drinks for athletes.
 Maintaining optimal hydration is important for an athlete’s health and performance.
 Dehydration increases the risk of heat illness, especially when exercising in a hot and humid environment.
 In addition, even mild dehydration can negatively impact aerobic sports performance and cognitive function (1).

 Given this, athletes do not want to start a practice or competition in a dehydrated state.
 Grabbing a bottle of water to enjoy in the car or on the bus is a great way to help meet your hydration needs.
 For additional information on hydration needs during your event, check-out my recent blog: Your Guide to Game Day Nutrition.

 Milk is another healthy gas station drink option for athletes.
 Milk provides 13 essential nutrients, including 8 grams of complete protein per cup.
 Milk contains calcium and Vitamin D for strong bones, along with B Vitamins, Vitamin A, and phosphorus making it a nutrient-rich choice for athletes to grab at the gas station.